Jam Session Etiquette

 People come to a bluegrass jam to play bluegrass music.
 If you’re not sure what that is, then don’t play or call a tune.
 Please don’t invite friends who are not advanced-intermediate to expert players to join in.
 This is a jam session, but should sound like a professional band.
 It is not a practice session(no written music or lyrics are allowed).
 Bring your A Game and have fun.

 Support The Vocalist!
 Your playing should be in the service of telling the story.
-Adding embellishments, harmony and spice to music makes it more compelling, but care must be exercised during the vocals to make sure that it will support what is being done rather than distract from it.
+Inserting embellishments and harmony add spice to music makes it more compelling, but care must be exercised during the vocals to make sure that the instruments will support what is being done rather than distract from it.
 Sometimes that is best accomplished with fills in between phrases and playing little to nothing while the person is singing.

 Leave any overbearing ego at home.
 Of course we all have egos and that's a good thing.
 It helps drive us, but at a jam it has to be kept in check.
-At a jam you really shouldn't be thinking a lot about yourself, you should mainly be focused on the group.
+At a jam you really shouldn't be thinking a lot about yourself, but rather focus on the group.
 Enjoy the camaraderie... this is a group endeavor... so go team!

 We don't want to see the most sensitive players packing up and going elsewhere, so please don't be surprised if I speak to you about anything that I think might be disturbing to the jam.

 I realize all this is easier said than done (I'm still working on it).